November 17, 2024

 Parents are taught to utilize the principles of the DIR model, which emphasizes development, individual differences, and relationships.
 This individualized approach allows parents to adapt their interactions based on their child's unique needs [4].
 The collaboration and support from family members make therapy more effective, creating an environment where children feel safe to explore and learn at their own pace.

 In summary, the successful implementation of DIR Floortime therapy hinges on structured sessions and strong parental involvement.
 This partnership between families and therapists fosters a nurturing atmosphere that caters to the specific developmental needs of children with autism.
-For further information on how this therapy progresses, check the section on developmental progression in dir floortime.
+For further information on how this therapy progresses, check the section on developmental progression in DIR floortime.

 Understanding the organizations that support DIR Floortime Therapy is essential for parents seeking resources and training for their children diagnosed with autism.